trident-project/trident/doc/source/light_ray_generator.rst

 :ref:`compound-ray`.
 A light ray can also be made from a single dataset.
 For information on this, see :ref:`single-ray`.

-The arguments required to instantiate a :class:`~trident.LightRay` are the simulation parameter file, the simulation type, the nearest redshift, and the furthest redshift.
+The arguments required to instantiate a :class:`~trident.light_ray.LightRay` are the simulation parameter file, the simulation type, the nearest redshift, and the furthest redshift.